Faculty of Theological Studies (Programmes)

 AREAS OF FORMATION

-Quality theological programmes aim at wholistic development.
-At GSOL, we design all our programmes to effect head, heart, and hand - a wholistic development.
+Quality theological programmes aim at holistic development.
+At GSOL, we design all our programmes to affect the head, heart, and hand - a holistic development.
 Our assessments and graduation requirements then are aimed at developing competencies in the domain of Academics, Spirituality, and Ministry.

 1. Academic Formation: